Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Threat of Terrorism in Dubai

 Government agencies recommend that potential targets of terrorism vary routes and times for all required travel and cautiously treat mail and packages from unfamiliar sources.
 Being aware of one’s surroundings is essential in mitigating potential risks.
+In the current environment, this vigilance is more important than ever.

 Pickpocketing and Scams in Dubai